relaxedneko/42tokyo_cursus/libft/README.md

-#Libft
+# Libft

-The subject of recoding C libraries with groupings of normal functions.
+The aim of this project is to code a C library regrouping usual functions.